Lambosaurus/hives-and-torches/systems/stats.md

 Intellect is primarially used for [arcane magic](spells.md#arcane-magic)

 ## Will
-Will represents the strength of grit determination and personal confidence a character possesses and is used for protecting against morale checks, contesting willpower and mind altering abilities.
+Will represents the determination and personal confidence a character possesses, and is used for protecting against morale checks, contesting willpower and mind altering abilities.
 Will is the primary stat for Miracle casting

 Will is primarially used for [divine magic](spells.md#divine-magic)